-It can also be adjusted into a vegan or dairy-free recipe – simply cut out the cheese and eggs and combine 50ml water and 2 tbsp ground chia or flax seeds, to create a thick ‘egg substitute’.
+To make the recipe vegan or dairy-free, just remove the cheese and eggs, and instead, use a mixture of 50ml water and 2 tbsp ground chia or flax seeds to create a thick “egg substitute”.

 Cauliflower pizza bases are similar to cauliflower rice in terms of preparation.
 They taste just as great as pizza bases made with flour.
 Once you add your favorite cheese and toppings, you may not even realize it’s not the usual pizza dough.

 This recipe is perfect for increasing your vegetable intake or sneakily feeding picky children who don’t like veggies.
 While it may seem counterintuitive to use cauliflower, which retains a lot of natural water and can become mushy, as a base for a crispy pizza crust, this recipe will show you otherwise!